mxsingh/Manpreet_Training_Modules/README.md

 2. To add a single-line comment in C++, add a "//" before a statement/line of code.
 3. To add a multi-line comment in Python, wrap the block of text with a set of triple quotes (""" [text here] """).
 4. To add a multi-line comment in C++, wrap the block of text as such: /* [text here] */

+## Program: Odd or Even

+### Description:
+The purpose of this program is to determine whether the sum of two numbers is even or odd.

+### Parameters:
+There are no parameters.
+User inputs values for both numbers.